czoido/conan-node-module/README.md

 mkdir conan_build && cd conan_build
 conan install .. && cd ..
 npm install
+source conan_build/activate_run.sh # activate virtualrunenv to set DYLD_LIBRARY_PATH so that it finds dependencies .so node index.js # simple node application that ouputs the size of the list
 ```

 If you are using this module in electron you may want to build for it: